fossillogic/fossil-jellyfish/README.md

 Jellyfish is the core engine of Truthful Intelligence, a lightweight AI library written in pure C with no external dependencies.
 Designed for embedded and trust-critical systems, it records every input, output, and decision as a cryptographically hashed block, forming a fully auditable chain of reasoning.
 With support for adaptive learning, memory-based inference, and automatic pruning, Jellyfish ensures transparent, verifiable AI behavior where every conclusion is traceable to its source.

-## Key Features

-Key Features
+### Key Features

+- **Cross-Platform**
-	-	Cross-Platform: Runs reliably on Windows, macOS, Linux, and embedded systems.
+  Runs reliably on Windows, macOS, Linux, and embedded systems.

+- **Zero Dependencies**
-	-	Zero Dependencies: Written entirely in pure C for maximum portability, auditability, and minimal footprint.
+  Written entirely in pure C for maximum portability, auditability, and minimal footprint.

+- **Blockchain-Inspired Memory**
-	-	Blockchain-Inspired Memory: Every input, output, and decision is stored as a cryptographically hashed block, creating a tamper-resistant, traceable chain of logic.
+  Every input, output, and decision is stored as a cryptographically hashed block, creating a tamper-resistant, traceable chain of logic.

+- **Self-Pruning Engine**
-	-	Self-Pruning Engine: Automatically removes obsolete or conflicting data, preserving clarity and consistency over time.
+  Automatically removes obsolete or conflicting data, preserving clarity and consistency over time.

+- **Fully Auditable Reasoning**
-	-	Fully Auditable Reasoning: Supports forensic-level inspection of every decision, enabling ethical and transparent AI behavior.
+  Supports forensic-level inspection of every decision, enabling ethical and transparent AI behavior.

+- **Modular and Configurable**
-	-	Modular and Configurable: Built to be embedded, extended, or customized for Truthful Intelligence applications across any platform.
+  Built to be embedded, extended, or customized for Truthful Intelligence applications across any platform.

 ## Prerequisites